ekeilty17/ekeilty17.github.io/_posts/trigonometry-series/2022-08-11-power-reduction.md

 tags:       trigonometry, power-rediuction
 ---

 These are extremely useful in calculus.
-More of them are just rearrangements of the double angle identities.
+They are just rearrangements of the double angle identities.

 ## Cosine